Indicated for: HIV-1 infection

 Therapy should be prescribed by a physician experienced in the management of HIV infection.
 Eachinjection should be administered by a healthcare professional.

-Prior to starting REKAMBYS, the healthcare professional should carefully select patients whoagree to the required injection schedule and counsel patients about the importance of adherenceto scheduled dosing visits to help maintain viral suppression and reduce the risk of viralrebound and potential development of resistance associated with missed doses.
+Prior to starting REKAMBYS, the healthcare professional should carefully select patients who agreeto the required injection schedule and counsel patients about the importance of adherence to scheduleddosing visits to help maintain viral suppression and reduce the risk of viral rebound and potentialdevelopment of resistance associated with missed doses.

 The prescribing information for cabotegravir injection should be consulted for recommended dosing.

-The healthcare professional and patient may decide to use rilpivirine tablets as an oral lead-in prior tothe initiation of REKAMBYS injections to assess tolerability (see Table 1), or proceed directly to
+The healthcare professional and patient may decide to use rilpivirine tablets as an oral lead-in prior tothe initiation of rilpivirine injections to assess tolerability (see Table 1), or proceed directly torilpivirine injections (see Tables 2 and 3, for monthly and every 2 months dosing recommendations,respectively).

 Adults and adolescents (at least 12 years of age and weighing at least 35 kg)